LiadYahav/ocp-cli/README.md

 If a resource type is not recognized:

-1. Verify the resource exists in your cluster: `kubectl api-resources | grep <resource-type>`
+1. Verify the resource exists in your cluster: `ocp get <resource-type>` (if it fails, the CRD may not be installed)
-2. Check if it's a CRD: `kubectl get crd`
+2. Check if it's a CRD: `ocp get crd`
 3. Ensure you're using the correct resource name (singular vs plural)

 ### Permission Errors

 If you get permission errors:

-1. Check your kubeconfig context: `kubectl config current-context`
+1. Check your kubeconfig context: `ocp cluster info` (shows current context)
-2. Verify your RBAC permissions: `kubectl auth can-i <verb> <resource>`
+2. Verify your RBAC permissions: Try the command and check the error message
-3. Check if you need to switch contexts: `kubectl config use-context <context-name>`
+3. Check if you need to switch contexts: Use `kubectl config use-context <context-name>` or update your kubeconfig file

 ## License